"Global Warming, the Movie," Starring: Freezing

 A funny thing happens when Hollywood tries to portray the horrific negative consequences of global warming: they tend to end up showing an Earth that has frozen over.

-I noticed this the first time in 2004’s The Day After Tomorrow, where global warming supposedly leads to a global atmospheric inversion that buries New York City under a mountain of snow.
+I noticed this the first time in 2004's The Day After Tomorrow, where global warming supposedly leads to a global atmospheric inversion that buries New York City under a mountain of snow.
 It was a striking image: a global warming movie whose poster features the hand of the Statue of Liberty poking out of the top of a glacier.
-The image was seemingly repeated from Stanley Kubrick’s A.I., when our future robotic progeny (I would apologize for the plot spoiler, but no one ever watches a Kubrick movie for its plot) unearth the film’s protagonist, who was last seen in a New York City swamped under rising oceans but is now at the bottom of a glacier.
+The image was seemingly repeated from the Stanley Kubrick/Steven Spielberg movie A.I., when our future robotic progeny (I would apologize for the plot spoiler, but no one ever watches a Kubrick project for its plot) unearth the film's protagonist, who was last seen in a New York City swamped under rising oceans but is now at the bottom of a glacier.